dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ##### Buttons

-Similarly with the buttons, the outline of the buttons can't snap on the grid if we want the font to seat on the baseline, but the Button containers needs some padding tweeks to fit our rule.
+Similarly with the buttons, the outline of the buttons can't snap on the grid if we want the font to sit on the baseline, but the Button containers needs some padding tweeks to fit our rule.

 ![Decomposition of button components](../../assets/images/../../../assets/images/Writings/Grid/buttons.png)

 An example of menus and buttons living together.
-Everything vertically align perfectly!
+Everything vertically aligns perfectly!
 Everything is on an irreprochable baseline.

 We did it! ✅